Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Top specialties: Stress management, ADHD, Post-COVID rehab, hot flashes, memory decline, and more

 XRHealth offers compassionate healthcare to individuals who are battling recovery with ineffective treatments.
-The cutting edge treatment technology includes effective use of VR.
+The cutting-edge treatment technology includes the effective use of VR.

 That’s when it struck Orr that the process needed a change.
 He turned to VR for an ideal recovery space.
 Together with his team, they have been developing innovative treatments for a variety of different conditions.